PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 SELECT category, name, availableQuantity, SUM(availableQuantity) OVER (PARTITION BY category) AS total_category_quantity FROM zepto_v2;

 ## Conclusion
 Working on this project helped me understand how SQL is used in real situations.
-I learned how to explore datasets, clean incorrect values, group information, and apply window functions to gain deeper insights.
-This project provided practical hands-on experience and built a strong foundation in SQL for future data analytics and database roles.
+I learned how to explore datasets, clean incorrect values, group information, and use window functions to gain deeper insights.
+This project gave me practical hands on experience and built a strong base in SQL for future data analytics and database roles.